Sexual Trauma Therapy

 Phase 5: Installation

 During this phase, your therapist will continue to engage you in bilateral brain stimulation whether it be through a pendulum tool or having you tap alternating hands on the table.
-This is where your EMDR therapy professional will help guide you through replacing those negative images and emotions with positive ones.
+This is where your Hypnotherapy professional will help guide you through replacing those negative images and emotions with positive ones.

 Phase 6: Body Scan